‘Vanderpump Rules’ Star Scheana Shay Says Her ‘Half-A**’ Shifts At SUR Aren’t Fair To The Other Employees

 Indeed, in a recent Instagram share, Vanderpump Rules star Raquel Leviss revealed she is currently unemployed from her waitressing position at SUR and is unable to offer financial help to fans.

-But while Raquel, Scheana and the other on-camera staff can make money with side gigs during the SUR shutdown — you can find many of them on the video-sharing site Cameo, for example — the behind-the-scenes busboys and servers are out of luck.
+But while Raquel, Scheana, and the other on-camera staff can make money with side gigs during the SUR shutdown — you can find many of them on the video-sharing site Cameo, for example — the behind-the-scenes busboys and servers are out of luck.

 Scheana’s talk about the unseen restaurant employees comes amid her Vanderpump Rules co-stars Tom Sandoval and Tom Schwartz’s recent announcement that they will donate 100 percent of their earnings from Cameo to their TomTom employees, and they will also match the earnings up to $10,000.